haseebshujja/testapp/README.md

 testapp
 =======
-justa test for creating a repo
+just a test for creating a repo